ecampi/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. This messaging system could be part of an interactive device by using it to relay a message to another device when reacting to something, like a sensor reading or a user interaction.
+2. The system could be used to request or gather information for the purpose of the interactive device.
+3. The system could be used for 2 or more people to interact with each other as a part of some messaging system.
+4. The system can be used as a log for data that comes from a sensor, so the user can go back later and view the data in the order that it happened
+5. The messaging system can be used to display similar or related things on two different interactive devices that are somehow connected, but are not the same device.
+In this case, it's necessary to have a communication channel between them that the user can understand.

 ### Part C
 ### Streaming a Sensor